10 Steps to Reignite Sexual Desire

 Bringing back intimacy and rekindling sexual desire are absolutely possible, and Dr. Britney Blair co-founded Lover to help couples do just that.
 Here are 10 techniques that she uses with her patients.

-Sometimes a little distance can be just the thing you need to get your libido firing again!
+Sometimes a little distance can be just what you need to get your libidos firing again!